ruleant/flapper-web/README.md

 Web interface for flapper project

-Writes a text, submitted by a form to an input file and displays the last n lines of the output file.
+Writes a text, submitted by a web form, to an input file and displays the last n lines of the output file.

 Usage